Testicular cancer: Signs and symptoms

-One of the first signs of testicular cancer is often a lump or swelling in the testes.
-The U.S. Preventive Services Task Force (USPSTF) recommends against routine screening for testicular cancer in asymptomatic adolescents and adults, including routine testicular self-exams.
+One of the first signs of testicular cancer is often a lump or swelling in the testicles.
+The U.S. Preventive Services Task Force (USPSTF) recommends against routine screening for testicular cancer in asymptomatic males, including routine testicular self-exams.
 However, the American Cancer Society suggests that some men should examine their testicles monthly, especially if they have a family history of cancer, and the American Urological Association recommends monthly testicular self-examinations for all young men.

 Symptoms may also include one or more of the following: